wishthis/wishthis/README.md

 Make sure wishthis is setup via a domain directly and not running inside a sub-folder.

-### Attention!
-The installer is broken in `v1.0.0`!

-To work around this, you can manually create a `/src/config/config.php` (please copy the `/src/config/config-sample.php`) and **remove** the part with the database information (currently four php constants).

-The installer should appear now.
-Make sure the `config.php` is writeable.
-After the isntallation has complete you can make the config read-only again.

 ## :trophy: Contributing

 ### As a tester